 Welcome to M25 SpeedMeet.
 Every month we meet someone working in an M25 member institution and ask them to tell us a little bit about themselves.

 One of the three strategic themes of the M25 Strategic Plan 2019-2022 is connecting and collaborating through our network.
-Our aim is to provide a regional network whose members offer multiple perspectives which can inform decision making, and facilitate opportunities for networking and joint working on shared issues.
+Our aim is to provide a regional network whose members offer multiple perspectives that can inform decision making, and facilitate opportunities for networking and joint working on shared issues.
 What better way to do this than to meet?

 If you’d like to feature in the M25 SpeedMeet, please contact firstname.lastname@example.org.